 Change of Grade

-After being reported to the Registrar, grades other than I may not be changed unless an error has been made by the instructor.
+After being reported to the Office of the Registrar, grades other than I may not be changed unless an error has been made by the instructor.
 Students should review their end of semester final grades closely to ensure their accuracy.
 If an error or discrepancy should occur, the student should contact the appropriate professor and/or the Office of the Registrar immediately for resolution of the discrepancy.
 It is recommended that those changes occur no later than the beginning of the next semester.
 Under no circumstances will grades be changed after one calendar year.

 Repetition of a Course